Yohan205/Daxo/README.md

 This project contains:

-Install node.js for use this bot!
+Install node.js for edit this bot!

 On the Webpage,
 - Here contains a demonstration and images about server.